surajyadav011/Heart-Attack-Prediction-System/README.md

 python app2.py

-5.then type  python app2.py

-6. After running the command, you will see a link like this:
+5. After running the command, you will see a link like this:

 http://127.0.0.1:5000/

-7. Hold **Ctrl** and click the link, or copy it into your browser.
+6. Hold **Ctrl** and click the link, or copy it into your browser.

 The **Heart Attack Prediction System** will open in your browser.